inspec/inspec-aws/docs-chef-io/content/aws_vpc.md

 end
 ```

-    # Find a VPC by ID
+Find a VPC by ID:

 ```ruby
 describe aws_vpc('VPC-12345678987654321') do